-Sometimes.
-Understanding your health plan's coverage is very important, there are different requirements for different plans.
-However, if you are having an health emergency, you do not need to get permission to access emergency care.
+If you are having a health emergency, you do not need to get permission to access emergency care.
 Health plans do not require permission or authorization for a sick or wellness visit with a primary care provider.

-Examples of health care services that require pre-authorization include:
+Examples of the more common health care services that may require prior authorization include:

 - Planned admission to a hospital or skilled nursing facilities